What is the competition?

 What is Bank of Ireland Open Farm Weekend?

-BOIOFW is taking place on Friday 14, Saturday 15 and Sunday 16 June 2024.
+BOIOFW is taking place on Friday 12, Saturday 13 and Sunday 14 June 2026.
 This free educational event aimed at schools and families promotes the ‘farm to fork’ message.
-The message is delivered exclusively to pupils through a FREE interactive on-farm experience on Friday 14 June 2024.
-The school’s day in 2023 saw 1316 pupils learn about local food production in NI.
-Farms will be announced from March/April 2024 onwards at www.openfarmweekend.com, where schools can check which farm is in their vicinity and request a school visit by completing a pro forma (Please note, slots are limited).
+The message is delivered exclusively to pupils through a FREE interactive on-farm experience on Friday 12 June 2026.
+The school’s day in 2025 saw over 1700 pupils learn about local food production in NI.
+Farms will be announced from April 2025 onwards at www.openfarmweekend.com, where schools can check which farm is in their vicinity and request a school visit by completing a pro forma (Please note, slots are limited).
 If you cannot visit a participating farm, you can still take part in our schools’ competition which will give you a flavour of local farming.

 The competition is split into five sections: